clickalicious/memcached-php/README.md

  - Increment & Decrement support
  - Efficient connection sharing
  - Configurable connection close behavior
+ - High-quality & stable codebase (following PSR standards e.g. `PSR-1,2,4`)
+ - Built on top of good PHP libraries
+ - PHP >= 7.2 ready
- - Clean & well documented code
+ - Clean + well documented code
- - Unit-Tested
+ - Unit-tested with a good coverage

 **memcached-php** covers almost 100% of the `Memcached` protocol specification.
 The code is clean, full documented and developed following the PSR coding standards (PSR-0/4, PSR-1, PSR-2).
 The code is unit-tested (PHPUnit) and the coverage is high.
 The library supports \<incr\> and \<decr\> command on stored integers (strings) and the [connection handling is done like recommended](https://github.com/memcached/memcached/blob/master/doc/protocol.txt#L10 "Keep connections open and share them via a pool across instances.") in the `Memcached` protocol specification.
 Last but not least it supports seven of [PHP's eight variable types](http://php.net/manual/en/language.types.intro.php "PHP's variable types") - in detail four scalar types: